ian-h-chamberlain/ian-h-chamberlain.github.io/content/experience/_index.md

 - Led technical design of new applications and feature development.
   - Led the design of a daemon application responsible for managing upgrades of SSR firmware and auxiliary application packages on a device.
-  - Contributed to the design of integrating SSR software with the Mist cloud, especially cloud-driven firmware upgrades.
+  - Contributed to the design of integrating SSR software with the Mist AI cloud, especially cloud-driven firmware upgrades.
 - Onboarded and mentored junior engineers in best practices and gave advice on technical design decisions.